randhana/Drowning-Detection-/README.md

 4. Run the program by executing the command `python DrowningDetector.py --source video_file_name.mp4`.
 5. To quit the program, press the "q" key on your keyboard.

+[Here's](https://youtu.be/99GdhIozAQ8) a demonstration video of our drowning detection system in action

 If you are interested in YOLO object detection, read their website:

 https://pjreddie.com/darknet/yolo/